Blue Jays get left-hander Robbie Ray in trade with D-backs | WTOP

 PHOENIX (AP) — Toronto acquired left-hander Robbie Ray in a trade with the Arizona Diamondbacks on Monday, giving the Blue Jays a former All-Star who has struggled so far in 2020.

 The Diamondbacks got lefty Travis Bergen in the deal.
-Toronto also received cash considerations as part of the trade.
+Toronto also will receive $300,000 from Arizona on Sept.
+15.

 The 28-year-old Ray was a 2017 All-Star and finished seventh in the NL Cy Young Award voting that year after going 15-5 with a 2.89 ERA.
 He’s known for his big strikeout numbers and had a career-high 235 last season.